-The following spring 2016 Honors courses will fulfill the Honors Core requirement for Sophomore Honors.
-Double check to be sure you are registered for the Honors section.
+The following spring 2017 Honors courses will fulfill the Honors Core requirement for Sophomore Honors.
+Always check to make sure you are registered for an Honors section.

 |Course Number||Title||Gen Ed|